 Find others that you feel safe with who can support you and encourage you.

-Surround yourself with friends who can walk with you through this challenging time.
+Surround yourself with friends who can walk with you through this challenging time of recovering from an affair.
 Join a support group or meet with a mentor who can provide a safe space for you to process your feelings.
 Be vigilant against your own vulnerability to a subsequent “rebound” affair in response or reaction to the pain and vulnerability you’re feeling.

 Seek to forgive your spouse.